Protein meal toxicity

 Lactating breeder | 1.0 |

-All stock fed high protein rations following periods of poor quality feed, should be vaccinated to protect against enterotoxemia.
+All stock fed high protein rations following periods of poor quality feed, should be vaccinated to protect against pulpy kidney.

 Recommendation

-Closely monitor animals when introducing or changing to a high protein content meal, and contact the Customer Service Centre or your local veterinarian if sickness or deaths occur.
+As such, when changing feeds, or quality of feeds provided to animals, do so gradually while closely monitoring the animals.
+Contact the Customer Service Centre or your local veterinarian if sickness or deaths occur.